-This vegan overnight oats recipe is easy to make and they’re great for meal planning.
+These basic overnight oats with flaxseed are easy to make and they’re great for meal planning.
 They contain just five simple ingredients.
-This is a basic recipe for overnight oats that can be adapted to your flavor preferences.
-They’re perfect for a make ahead easy breakfast for school or work.
+This is a simple recipe for overnight oats that can be adapted to your flavor preferences.
+They're perfect for a make-ahead easy breakfast for school or work.

 This easy breakfast usually contains chia seeds or flax seeds to soak up the milk and thicken the mixture.
 I like to add them to get my daily dose of omega-3 fatty acids.
 You can find a plethora of information on the benefits of ground flax seeds at Nutrition Facts.
 If you’re interested, it can also lead you down a rabbit hole of flax seed videos.